 This course is an introduction to the major religions of Asia, focusing on Buddhism, Hinduism, Taoism, Confucianism, Shinto, and other Asian cultural traditions.
 The course includes perspectives from indigenous cultures, and ways that local folk traditions have influenced expressions of faith and belief in Asia, and beyond.
+Pre-requisite: ENG-101 about the world and our place in it.
 Pre-requisite: ENG-101

-PHL 103 Religions of the West 3 CR
+PHL 103 Religions of the West